Coker v. Georgia: Dissenting

-If the Court was serious about sanctioning the continued use of the death penalty, it should allow states to use it in appropriate circumstances.

-Furthermore, rape is a heinous crime: "A rapist not only violates a victim's privacy and personal integrity, but inevitably causes serious psychological as well as physical harm in the process.
-The long-range effect upon the victim's life and health is likely to be irreparable; it is impossible to measure the harm which results."
-He disagreed with the Court's conclusion that there were no circumstances under which it was a proportional response to crime.
+He wrote that if the Court was serious about sanctioning the continued use of the death penalty, it should allow states to use it in appropriate circumstances, and disagreed with the Court's conclusion that there were no circumstances under which it was a proportional response to crime.
 Such a conclusion turned the Court into "the ultimate arbiter of the standards of criminal responsibility in diverse areas of the criminal law throughout the country."
 That was an inappropriate role for the Court to assume in the American federal system.
 He felt that Furman had injected enough uncertainty into the debate over capital punishment; it was more expedient to allow subsequent legislative developments to evolve.

 Burger disagreed with the Court's assessment of the retribution and deterrence value of the death penalty for rape.
 He thought that the death penalty might deter at least one prospective rapist.
 It might encourage victims to report the crime.
 It might increase the general feeling of security among members of the community.
 The fact that the magnitude of the harm caused by the murderer is greater than that caused by the rapist was beside the point.
 The Eighth Amendment was not the Code of Hammurabi; if "innocent life and limb are to be preserved I see no constitutional barrier in punishing by death all who engage in... criminal activity which consistently poses serious danger of death or serious bodily harm."
 Thus, the Court had no place dictating how the states might make law in the criminal arena.